CheatBreakerNet/Client-API/mappings/README.md

 ## Logos

 In addition to the data that you will need to provide in your `metadata.json`, you will need to upload a `.png` version of your logo (108x108 `logo.png`), a server icon (64x64 `icon.png`) and a Discord logo (between 512x512 & 1024x1024 `discord.png`) into the same folder.
-All images are to be _transparent_.
+All images are to be _transparent_, with the exception of the Discord logo, which can have a background.

 ## Backgrounds